mRs-/Black-Friday-Deals/README.md

 Gemini is a smart duplicate file finder that helps you quickly locate and remove duplicate files and similar photos, freeing up space and keeping your Mac organized.

+### 💰 [Folder Preview Pro](https://anybox.ltd/folder-preview-pro) - 30% OFF, discount code **BF2025** applied at checkout

+Folder Preview Pro is a quick look extension for folders on macOS, which comes with extra features like opening and copying files within the quick look window.

 <p>&nbsp;</p>